ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     # {{ '192.168.144.16/30' | ipsubnet('192.168.144.0/24') }}
     5

-If the secound subnet doesn't include the first it return False
+If the secound subnet doesn't include the first it raise an error

 You can use ``ipsubnet()`` filter with ``ipaddr()`` filter to for example split